ieperen3039/scs_lang/README.md

 ## Operators and Symbols
 Faux heavily relies on symbols for its conciceness.
+The Lexer implementation defines which symbols are not eligible for use as operators.
+As of writing, this is: `'(', ')', '[', ']', '{', '}', ';', '.', '=', '/'`, but also excludes symbols that indicates or kinds of tokens: quotes `"` and underscores `_`

 ## Buffers
 Buffers are abstract collections of some type `T`.